 The accounts described below are offered for derivatives trading and clearing at Nasdaq.
 Please see overview of account properties:

 A house clearing account is an integrated trading and clearing account for the member’s trading and clearing on its own behalf.
 The member may not use the house clearing account for trading and clearing of transactions in respect of entities within the same group of companies as the member.

 The omnibus account is an integrated trading and clearing account for the aggregated positions of several clients.
 The clients do not have any agreement with Nasdaq.
 Thus, Nasdaq does not become the counterparty to each and every client with positions on the omnibus account but only to the clearing member that holds the omnibus account.
 As a consequence, the clients have credit risk against the clearing member.
 No automatic position netting is done on this account.
 Thus any position netting must be done by the clearing member to maintain a correct picture of all client positions on the account.
-The margin is calculated from the total position on the account as a netted total portfolio (i.e., the correlation between all instruments and full netting is used).
+The margin is calculated from the total position on the account and any connected sub-accounts as a netted total portfolio (i.e., the correlation between all instruments and full netting is used).

 To reduce operational risk and ease the post-trade administration, Nasdaq offers the possibility to connect subaccounts to an omnibus account as a service to its members.
 A sub-account is an account opened by the clearing member for administrative purposes only.
 It is possible to trade directly on the sub-account and the position will remain on that account.
 On the sub-account, the member will benefit from having easily accessible historic trade information.
 Expiration and all types of post-trade flows are calculated on the sub-account for informational purposes only.